transparency-dev/.github/profile/README.md

 ### 💞 Community Links
 - [Join our Slack](https://join.slack.com/t/transparency-dev/shared_invite/zt-27pkqo21d-okUFhur7YZ0rFoJVIOPznQ) to ask questions, give feedback, and seek guidance from our community.
-- [Follow our blog](https://blog.transparency.dev/) to stay upto date with the latest articles from the community
+- [Follow our blog](https://blog.transparency.dev/) to stay up to date with the latest articles from the community
-- [Subscribe to our Youtube Channel](https://www.youtube.com/channel/UC_CUBXljwl-7tmYeOs-7ukQ) and watch community talks from our [Transparency.dev Summit 2024](https://transparency.dev/summit2024/)
+- [Subscribe to our YouTube Channel](https://www.youtube.com/channel/UC_CUBXljwl-7tmYeOs-7ukQ) and watch community talks from the [Transparency.dev Summit 2024](https://transparency.dev/summit2024/)

 ----
 Transparency.dev projects and community adopt this [Code of Conduct](../CODE_OF_CONDUCT.md).